kristofferkjeldby/SitecoreJobViewer/README.md

 </appSettings>
 ```

-The `Server` should be the URL of your Sitecore CM server (including `https://`), and the IdentityServer should be the URL (including `https://`) of your Sitecore Identity Server.
-The ClientId and ClientSecret should match the one configured in the Sitecore Identity Server configuration.
+The `Server` setting should be the URL of your Sitecore CM server (including `https://`), and the `IdentityServer` setting should be the URL (including `https://`) of your Sitecore Identity Server.
+The `ClientId` and `ClientSecret` settings should match the one configured in the Sitecore Identity Server configuration.

 With these settings in place, you should be able to build and run SitecoreJobViewer, logging in using a Sitecore admin username and password.
 Please note the the username and password are prefilled with "admin" and "b".
 This can be removed or changed in the file `Form.Designer.cs` line 215 and 230.